2020 RTA Winter League

 Below are the steps for team players for getting the best experience on TennisPoint.

-2. Match Availability: Each player can mark whether they are available or not for a given match from the “Set/View Availability” page (link found on the “matches & teams” page above the match schedule on the far left).
-It can be very helpful on the captain already knowing who is available to play which match.
+Each player can mark whether they are available or not for a given match from the “Set/View Availability” page (link found on the “matches & teams” page above the match schedule on the far left).
+It can be very helpful for the captain already knowing who is available to play which matches.

-3. Match Lineup Confirmation: If your captain publishes the lineup before the match, it is best to confirm in your TennisPoint account so that you captain knows you will be there and you are aware your in the lineup to play.
+If your captain publishes the lineup before the match, it is best to confirm in your TennisPoint account so that your captain knows you will be there and you are aware where in the lineup to play.

 Play your matches and have lots of fun!

 If you have questions please email me at email@example.com.
 Thank you!!